LilianSchall/DictSorter/README.md

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

+## Share and social media
+If you have any question, feel free to reach me on https://twitter.com/lilixns.